bertieucbs/aws-kendra-custom-data-enrichment-tutorial-json-content/README.md

 You may have a situation where there is an existing CMS or content which you would like to export out in JSON and index it in Kendra.
 You can alter your document metadata or attributes and content during the document ingestion process.
 Amazon Kendra Custom Document Enrichment tool allows you to create, modify, or delete document attributes and content when you ingest your documents into Amazon Kendra.
 This means you can manipulate and ingest your data on the fly.

 This tool gives you control over how your documents should be treated and ingested into Amazon Kendra.
-For example, you can scrub personally identifiable information in the document metadata while ingesting your documents into Amazon Kendra.
+For example, you can scrub personally identifiable information in the document metadata while ingesting your documents into Amazon Kendra or add/override fields.

-In this demo, we will export JSON files from sample webpages with our sample code
+In this tutorial, we will export one json file from sample webpages (one json per webpage) with the help of our helper node.js code.
+You may have your own export process and this is just for example purpose.

 * JSON file with all the required fields needed for indexing

 Example

-- quarantine-isolation.json --> This will have have all required fields needed for indexing
+- quarantine-isolation.json --> This will have have all required fields needed for indexing and override Amazon Kendra's reserved fields example document title, source uri etc.

 Below is an example of what quarantine-isolation.json would contain